 By MICK ROBERTS ©

-PETER Chamberlain has vivid memories of his dad telling him yarns about working on the Bulli Jetty.
+THE late Peter Chamberlain had vivid memories of his dad telling him yarns about working on the Bulli Jetty.

 Nineteen-year-old George and his 16-year-old brother Neild helped their father on the 18 month repair project.